A simplex-type algorithm for continuous linear programs with constant coefficients: Appendix

 indicates a multiple collision. \item {\bf At-$\otheta$ multiple collision.} If there is no pre-$\otheta$ collision, and there is a collision of types (d)-(f) from the $\V$ side, but in the boundary pivot in which $\bv$ leaves the boundary basis there are several boundary variables with equal ratio $>0$ that are candidates to enter the basis, this is an at-$\otheta$ multiple collision.
 In that case, these candidates to enter are a set of boundary variables that shrink to zero from the $\W$ side as $\theta \searrow \otheta$.
 The ratio test, that is a part of boundary pivot discussed in Section \ref{sec.bound_pivot}, performs discovery of this collision. \item {\bf Post-$\otheta$ multiple collision.} If there is no pre-$\otheta$ or at-$\otheta$ multiple collision, then there could be a multiple collision from the $\W$ side in which several local minima of the state variables shrink to zero.
 This can happens when there is a pivot of type II, and $\bw^*=x_k^\bullet$ or $\bw^*=q_j^\bullet$, and it is discovered by the test for multiple collision from $\W$ side discussed in Section \ref{sec.bound_pivot}. \item {\bf Single collision.} This is a collision that occurs under the simplifying assumption, i.e. it is a collision of one of the types (a)-(f) from both the $\V$ and the $\W$ side. \end{itemize} It is easy to see that these collisions cover all possible collisions that may occur along the parametric line.

-For all these types of collisions one can choose an interior point $\L(\theta) \in \V$, a direction that is orthogonal to the current parametric line, denoted by $\vec{\L}^{\bot}$, and a step size $\epsilon$ and build a new parametric line $\L'(\theta)$ that goes through the two points $\L(\theta) + \epsilon \vec{\L}^{\bot}$ and $\L(1)$ and this line can be chosen to satisfy the following properties: \begin{itemize} \item $\L(\theta) + \epsilon \vec{\L}^{\bot}$ is an interior point of $\V$, and the line reaches the boundary of $\V$ at a $\otheta'$. \item Parametric line $\L'(\theta)$ goes through all the validity regions that were crossed by the parametric line $\L(\theta)$, from the point $\L(0)$ up to the point $\L(\otheta)$. \item If there is a pre-$\otheta$ multiple collision at $\L(\otheta)$ from the $\V$ side, then there is either at-$\otheta$, post-$\otheta$ or a single collision at $\L'(\otheta')$. \item If there is an at-$\otheta$ multiple collision at $\L(\otheta)$ from the $\V$ side, then there is either post-$\otheta$ or a single collision at $\L'(\otheta')$. \item If there is a post-$\otheta$ multiple collision at $\L(\otheta)$ from the $\V$ side, then there is a single collision at $\L'(\otheta')$. \end{itemize} One can see that under such a policy the algorithm cannot cycle and it will still find an optimal solution for the goal set of boundary parameters at the point $\L(1)$ that is shared by all the parametric lines in a finite number of iterations bounded by ${4(K+J)\choose 2(K+J)}\;2^{K+J \choose K}$.
+For all these types of collisions one can choose an interior point $\L(\theta) \in \V$, a direction that is orthogonal to the current parametric line, denoted by $\vL^{\bot}$, and a step size $\epsilon$ and build a new parametric line $\L'(\theta)$ that goes through the two points $\L(\theta) + \epsilon \vL^{\bot}$ and $\L(1)$ and this line can be chosen to satisfy the following properties: \begin{itemize} \item $\L(\theta) + \epsilon \vL^{\bot}$ is an interior point of $\V$, and the line reaches the boundary of $\V$ at a $\otheta'$. \item Parametric line $\L'(\theta)$ goes through all the validity regions that were crossed by the parametric line $\L(\theta)$, from the point $\L(0)$ up to the point $\L(\otheta)$. \item If there is a pre-$\otheta$ multiple collision at $\L(\otheta)$ from the $\V$ side, then there is either at-$\otheta$, post-$\otheta$ or a single collision at $\L'(\otheta')$. \item If there is an at-$\otheta$ multiple collision at $\L(\otheta)$ from the $\V$ side, then there is either post-$\otheta$ or a single collision at $\L'(\otheta')$. \item If there is a post-$\otheta$ multiple collision at $\L(\otheta)$ from the $\V$ side, then there is a single collision at $\L'(\otheta')$. \end{itemize} One can see that under such a policy the algorithm cannot cycle and it will still find an optimal solution for the goal set of boundary parameters at the point $\L(1)$ that is shared by all the parametric lines in a finite number of iterations bounded by $\binom{4(K+J)}{2(K+J)}\;2^{\binom{K+J}{K}}$.

-We leave the concrete calculations of an interior point $\L'(\theta) \in \V$, an orthogonal direction $\vec{\L}^{\bot}$ and a step size $\epsilon$ that satisfy the requirements of this policy out of this paper.
+We leave the concrete calculations of an interior point $\L'(\theta) \in \V$, an orthogonal direction $\vL^{\bot}$ and a step size $\epsilon$ that satisfy the requirements of this policy out of this paper.
 We state that this can be done, but it will be more appropriate to deal with the details when one creates an implementation of the algorithm.
+For further discussion of the requirement of perturbations see \cite{shindin:16}